Mmabiaa/AgroBridge/README.md

 - **Emergency response** - Crisis management systems
 - **Insurance tools** - Risk assessment and coverage

+## 🗣️ Voice & Accessibility Features
+- **Voice Navigation:**
+  - Say "Hello, AgroBridge" to start hands-free mode.
+  - Navigate to any page or feature by voice.
+- **Speech-to-Text Chat:**
+  - Tap the mic in chat to dictate your question, review/edit, then send.
+  - Punctuation and case are ignored for Q&A matching.
+- **Audio-Recorded Q&A:**
+  - Record a question and send as audio: bot will reply in text and speak the answer aloud.
+- **Accessibility:**
+  - Large, touch-friendly buttons and clear text.
+  - Local language support and voice-first for non-literate users.
+  - Designed for use in the field, even in bright sunlight.

+## 🧠 Robust Q&A Matching
+- **Punctuation-insensitive:**
+  - "How do I stop maize from lodging?", "How do I stop maize from lodging.", and "How do I stop maize from lodging" all match the same answer.
+- **Local Knowledge Base:**
+  - Fast, offline-friendly answers for common farming questions.
+- **AI Fallback:**
+  - If no match, AgriGPT provides a smart, conversational answer.

 ## 👥 User Roles & Access Levels

 | Role | Access Level | Primary Features |